Deuchnord/twason/README.md

 - `caps-lock`: moderate the messages written in CAPS LOCK Additional options:
-  - `min_size`: the minimum size of the message to moderate
+  - `min-size`: the minimum size of the message to moderate
   - `threshold`: the percentage of capital letters that will trigger the moderation